mnebuerquo/mancalai/readme.md

 Variations on this include Alpha-Beta Pruning, and a database of previously scored moves.

+I implemented a basic version of depth first minimax search.
+This is slow, especially in python, so I have not used it for training the neural networks.

-### Neural Network
+### Neural Networks

 Since [AlphaZero](https://www.chess.com/news/view/google-s-alphazero-destroys-stockfish-in-100-game-match),
 we can expect more use of neural networks for playing board games.
 My goal is to create some basic trained networks using an adversarial approach against the Minimax solution, then use the trained networks as trainers for new networks and to improve themselves.

-My first neural network solutions are pretty simple, mostly to keep training time short.
+Most of this repo is about training neural networks to play.